 All of this might be a factor when deciding whether to take this course.

 By the way, here's an Easter Egg.
-If you've made it this far into the syllabus, please email me a picture of your favorite movie star.
+If you've made it this far into the syllabus, please email mepaul.bloom@Utoronto.ca-a picture of your favorite movie star.

 Academic Honesty